14 Home Page. The Weld Industry 15

 Filler Metals for welding Duplex:

-If the filler metal selected for duplex had the dame chemistry as the duplex the weld would end up with excess ferrite and poor mechanical and corrosion properties.
-To reduce the ferrite the filler has more nickel to provide more austenite in the weld.
-If weld issues contact Sanvik.
+If the filler metal selected for duplex had the same chemistry as the duplex parts, the weld would end up with excess ferrite and poor mechanical and corrosion properties.
+To reduce the ferrite the filler provides more nickel which provides more austenite in the weld.

 [] SAF 2304 / UNS S32304 / C 0.03 max. / Si 0.5 / Mn 1.4 / P 0.040 max / S 0.04 max / Cr 23 / Ni 4 / N 0.1.